aneurinprice/mariadb-icinga2-ido-docker/README.md

 ## Gotchas

-- Upadted daily, any bugs are likely from upstream changes to the mariadb image
+- Updated daily, any bugs are likely from upstream changes to the mariadb image